yogeshhegde/processor-sdk-doc/source/rtos/Examples_and_Demonstrations/Audio_Benchmark_Starterkit.rst

 **Step 1: Connect Emulator and UART to Hardware**

--  Refer to the :ref:`Hardware Setup guide <SPV-Supported-Platforms-and-EVMs-label>` and connect the onboard or external emulator to the Hardware and Host machine with CCS installed.
+-  Refer to the :ref:`Hardware Setup guide <RTOS-SDK-Supported-Platforms>` and connect the onboard or external emulator to the Hardware and Host machine with CCS installed.